 - Suitability - RLUSD is most suitable for (a) institutions seeking to make and receive payments, and (b) passive users seeking exposure to USD in an onchain format.

-RLUSD is issued by Standard Custody & Trust Company, which is regulated as a limited purpose trust company by the New York Department of Financial Services (NYDFS).
-This subjects the issuer to stringent guidelines and monitoring requirements.
+RLUSD is issued by a limited purpose trust company that is regulated by the New York Department of Financial Services.